Stephen Ackerman's poems featured by Max Raimi, Chicago Symphony Orchestra debut

 Paperback $20.00

-Release date: August 15, 2026
+Release date: September 15, 2026

 Harry Newman studied Chemistry and Mathematics at MIT before deciding to focus on writing.
 He’s the author of the chapbook, Led from a Distance (Louisiana Literature Press), a cycle of political poems on the social and moral costs of a culture of militarism and endless war.
 His poetry has appeared in Salmagundi, Rattle, Ecotone, Warscapes, Saranac Review and many other print and online journals.
 Also involved with theater, he has written several plays including The Occupation, Dry Time, The Dark, and a translation of Patrick Süskind’s Der Kontrabaß (The Double Bass), which have been performed at theaters around the U.S. and in Europe.
 He’s been a visiting writer at Utrecht University in Holland and playwright-in-residence at the Cincinnati Playhouse.
 The son of a groundskeeper and a working mother, Harry grew up in a working-class neighborhood of Miami.
 He has lived many years now in Queens, New York.